Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 |Rehabilitation and Stall Rest|

-|You will likely come across this at some point in some of your Racehorses careers.
-Stall Rest means exactly as it says; you will not be able to train your horse during the time that they are on Stall Rest and if the injury is significant enough, you may be given the option to retire early or you will need to wait it out until they have recovered enough to use Rehab exercise/facilities.
-If your horse has finished Stall Rest or needs to go through Rehabilitation then you will be given those Exercise options.
-Your horse can only do one rehabilitation session per month.
+Stall Rest is exactly as it says; you will not be able to train your horse during the time that they are on Stall Rest.
+Once your horse has recovered enough to finish Stall Rest, or has a minor enough injury that they can begin Rehabilitation immediately, you will be given special Rehabilitation Exercise options.
+Your horse can only do one Rehabilitation session per month.
 These options are covered in more detail in the Injury section.